-It should be noted that the vertical (z) dimension is not considered when interpolating and extrapolating from the atmo-240 spheric inputs.
+It should be noted that the vertical (z) dimension is not considered when interpolating and extrapolating from the atmospheric inputs.
 Instead, all input values are assumed to be at the same z location, and the interpolation is performed on a two-dimensional plane at this height.
 Although this approximation may result in a less accurate result, this approach allows the interpolation and extrapolation algorithm to operate with less computational cost.
 Differences in wind speed due to variations in turbine hub height are calculated using the power law in Eq.
-7, as described in subsection 3.2.
+(7), as described in Sect.
+3.2.